Williamg24/BallonsTD/README.md

 - ### 6/6
   - Maya Mori: Basic tower upgrades done and menu button created returns player to original start screen.
   - William Guo: Completed Start and end screen, minor adjustments to text display and bloon speed.
+- ### 6/7
+  - William Guo: Started on image rotation so towers will face bloons when attacking.